-First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 339 1,447 333 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$5,480 \$7,882 3,693 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 32 122 4 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$18,554 \$16,951 \$12,208
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 401 976 8 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line ${\bf n}$ \$4,343 \$5,095 \$4,929 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$ \$0 \$0 \$0

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-- \ 2011 undergraduate class who graduated between July 1, 2010 and June 30, 2011 who started at your institution as first-time students and received a bachelor's degree between July 1, 2010 and June 30, 2011. - \ only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+- 2015 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.